 Tax benefits from home ownership

 Many taxpayers find that the interest on their mortgage and the annual property taxes they pay are large enough to enable them to itemize their deductions instead of using what is commonly referred to as the standard deduction.
 Be sure to keep track of when you pay your property taxes.
 Some taxing districts have due dates close to the end of the year and you must have paid the tax before December 31st to get the deduction.

 The IRS also allows you to exclude any gain on selling your house up to $500,000 if you file a joint income tax return and meet certain requirements.
 You may want to investigate these tax advantages further or talk to a tax accountant to completely understand the tax advantages.

 The housing market in many areas of the country is currently suffering.
 While that may be bad news for existing owners, it can be very good news for those buying their first home.
 When the housing market improves, and the odds are good that it ultimately will, the value of your home may rise.

 If you are like millions of others, owning your own home is a primary financial and lifestyle goal.
 The pride of home ownership and the financial rewards are attractive.
 Just make sure you understand that there can be some downsides before you make the decision.
-As always, contact one of our knowledgeable mortgage loan officers if you have any questions.
+As always, contact one of our knowledgeable Loan Officers if you have any questions.